uweschmitt/emzed2/website/tour.rst

 -----------------------------

 Beyond the ``Table``-Explorer ``emzed.gui.inspect`` and the ``PeakMap``-Explorer
-``emzed.gui.inspectPeakMap`` assisted work-flows request certain parameters and decisions at certain processing steps.
+``emzed.gui.inspect`` assisted work-flows request certain parameters and decisions at certain processing steps.
 To support this *emzed* has an builder for input forms.